Midnight Sun (Zara Larsson album): Background

-Larsson worked with her longtime collaborator MNEK.
+In Midnight Sun, Larsson worked with her longtime collaborator MNEK (pictured).

-The 10-track project sees Larsson taking creative control, working closely with longtime collaborator MNEK, as well as producers Margo XS, Zhone, and songwriter Helena Gao.
+Midnight Sun sees Larsson taking creative control, working closely with longtime collaborator MNEK, as well as producers Margo XS, Zhone, and songwriter Helena Gao.
 According to Larsson, the album draws inspiration from the Swedish summer and aims to evoke the atmosphere of a night that never ends.
 In a message to fans, she expressed that Midnight Sun reflects her identity as an artist, describing it as her most personal work to date.

 "In thinking about this album, I thought, 'What do I want to say?
 What do I want this to be?'
 I really am proud of my Swedish pop heritage, so I wanted to write about a Swedish summer where the sun never goes down.
 I wanted the whole album to feel like it's a summer night and it never ends.
 And it doesn't matter if it's December: the summer night will be there for you.
 It's waiting for you, it will come back for you, and you will come back for it."

 Larsson has described it as being shaped by years of reflection and artistic development.
 During the four-year period between So Good (2017) and Poster Girl (2021), she recorded and ultimately scrapped several album versions, citing the pressure to deliver a strong commercial follow-up.
-"I must have had five albums in those four years that I was just like, 'No, no, no, not good enough.
-Let's start over,'" she said, reflecting on the creative process.
+Reflecting on the process, she stated: "I must have had five albums in those four years that I was just like, 'No, no, no, not good enough.
+Let's start over.
 The title Midnight Sun was chosen early on and revisited multiple times, with Larsson writing several songs under the same name before finalizing the concept.

+In a March 2026 interview with Elle magazine, Larsson discussed the upcoming release of the album's deluxe edition, teasing that the expanded project will be "a motherquake".
+On 30 March 2026, during a soundcheck for her Midnight Sun Tour in Philadelphia, she confirmed a fan's question about whether the deluxe version would be similar to Charli XCX's remix album, Brat and It's Completely Different but Also Still Brat (2024).
+She also noted that the upcoming remixes would feature artists that she has "been dreaming of working with".
+On 1 April 2026, MNEK indicated that they were set to begin work on the deluxe edition the following week.

 Composition

-Midnight Sun is an electropop album that blends polished pop production with introspective lyrics, drawing on Larsson's experiences with ambition, self-doubt, and personal growth.
+Midnight Sun is an electropop, dance-pop, and drum and bass record that blends polished pop production with introspective lyrics, drawing on Larsson's experiences with ambition, self-doubt, and personal growth.
 Lyrically, Larsson embraces life's messiness with refreshing honesty, chronicling her navigation of public scrutiny and private growth while acknowledging the grey areas that define adult existence.
 It incorporates a range of styles, including trance, Brazilian funk, and ballroom-inspired sounds, creating a diverse palette that complements its thematic focus on personal growth and youthful energy.
 According to The Fader, the album carries a distinctive quality compared to her earlier work.